 To finish, add something with a little sparkle, like a candle!

 The origins of this particular holiday may be horrific but meanings can change over time.
-Perhaps you might use the opportunity to pontificate how the changing seasons are awash with the chance to start anew and the healing power of the chances we are presented with dailt.
-Be strong in yourself and feel better.
+Perhaps you might use the opportunity to pontificate how the changing seasons are awash with the chance to start anew and the healing power of the chances we are presented with daily.
 You can get through anything and be all right on the other side of it.